-Our goal is to provide software and services solutions and support to communications and media companies of all sizes as they strive to deliver digital engagements, accelerate their migration to the cloud and remain competitive.
+Our goal is to provide software and services solutions and support to primarily communications and media companies of all sizes as they digitally transform, accelerate their migration to the cloud and remain competitive.
 We seek to accomplish our goal by pursuing the strategies described below.